FODMAP IT!™ Peanut Butter Banana Muffins

 - ¼ cup (40 g) roasted peanuts, chopped

-- Cool pan(s) on rack for 5 minutes, then turn out and cool further on rack.
+Cool pan(s) on rack for 5 minutes, then turn out and cool further on rack.
 Muffins are ready to eat warm, or cool completely and store in an airtight container at room temperature for up to 3 days.
+You can also freeze for up to a month in a heavy-duty zip-top bag.

 All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutritional content will vary with brands used, measuring methods, portion sizes and more.
 For a more detailed explanation, please read our article Understanding The Nutrition Panel Within Our Recipes.